KxSystems/docs-v1/docs/cloud/aws/benchmarking.md

 test | what happens
 -----|-------------------------------------------------------------------
 Streaming reads | One list (e.g. one column) is read sequentially into memory.
 We read the entire space of the list into RAM, and the list is memory-mapped into the address space of kdb+.
-Large&nbsp;Random&nbsp;Reads<br>(one mapped read and map/unmapped) | 100 random-region reads of 1&nbsp;MB of a single column of data are indexed and fetched into memory.
+Large&nbsp;Random&nbsp;Reads<br/>(one mapped read and map/unmapped) | 100 random-region reads of 1&nbsp;MB of a single column of data are indexed and fetched into memory.
 Both single mappings into memory, and individual map/fetch/unmap sequences.
 Mapped reads are triggered by a page fault from the kernel into `mmap`’d user space of kdb+.
 This is representative of a query that requires to read through 100 large regions of a column of data for one or more dates (partitions).
-Small Random Reads<br>(mapped/unmapped sequences) | 1600 random-region reads of 64&nbsp;KB of a single column of data are indexed and fetched into memory.
+Small Random Reads<br/>(mapped/unmapped sequences) | 1600 random-region reads of 64&nbsp;KB of a single column of data are indexed and fetched into memory.
 Both single mappings into memory, and individual map/fetch/unmap sequences.
 Reads are triggered by a page fault from the kernel into `mmap`’d user space of kdb+.
 We run both fully-mapped tests and tests with map/unmap sequences for each read.
 Write | Write rate is of less interest for this testing, but is reported nonetheless.
-Metadata:<br>(`hclose` `hopen`) | Average time for a typical open/seek to end/close loop.
+Metadata:<br/>(`hclose` `hopen`) | Average time for a typical open/seek to end/close loop.
 Used by TP log as an “append to” and whenever the database is being checked.
 Can be used to append data to an existing HDB column.
-Metadata:<br>`(();,;2 3)` | Append data to a modest list of 128&nbsp;KB, will open/stat/seek/write/close.
+Metadata:<br/>`(();,;2 3)` | Append data to a modest list of 128&nbsp;KB, will open/stat/seek/write/close.
 Similar to ticker plant write down.
-Metadata:<br>`(();:;2 3)` | Assign bytes to a list of 128&nbsp;KB, stat/seek/write/link.
+Metadata:<br/>`(();:;2 3)` | Assign bytes to a list of 128&nbsp;KB, stat/seek/write/link.
 Similar to initial creation of a column.
-Metadata:<br>(`hcount`) | Typical open/stat/close sequence on a modest list of 128&nbsp;KB.
+Metadata:<br/>(`hcount`) | Typical open/stat/close sequence on a modest list of 128&nbsp;KB.
 Determine size. e.g. included in `read1`.
-Metadata:<br>(`read1`) | An atomic mapped map/read/unmap sequence open/stat/seek/read/close sequence.
+Metadata:<br/>(`read1`) | An atomic mapped map/read/unmap sequence open/stat/seek/read/close sequence.
 Test on a modest list of 128&nbsp;KB.

 This test suite ensures we cover several of the operational tasks undertaken during an HDB lifecycle.